-PubMed and IEEE Xplore search terms
+PubMed and IEEE Xplore search terms:

-(((((((("wi-fi") OR "wifi") OR "wlan") OR "mobile phones"[MeSH Terms]) OR "mobile") AND "phones") OR "cell phones"[MeSH Terms]) OR "cell") AND "phones")) AND (("sleep") OR "sleep quality") Filters: Publication date from 1993/01/01
+(((((("wi-fi") OR "wifi") OR "wlan") OR "mobile phones"[MeSH Terms]) OR "mobile") AND "phones") OR "cell phones"[MeSH Terms]) OR "cell") AND "phones")) AND (("sleep") OR "sleep quality") Filters: Publication date from 1993/01/01

-The inclusion criteria were: 1) exposure Wi-Fi, radio wave frequency, electromagnetic radiation, radiofrequency radiation, cell phones, electronic devices that emit RFR, 2) examine the effects on sleep, 3) included human subjects and participants, and 4) published during or after 1993.
-OHA excluded studies if the articles were 1) without abstract, 2) non-peer-reviewed, 3) animal or vitro studies, and 4) not available in English.
+The inclusion criteria were:

+- 1. Exposure to Wi-Fi, radio wave frequency, electromagnetic radiation, radiofrequency radiation, cell phones, electronic devices that emit RFR - 2.
+Examine the effects on sleep - 3.
+Included human subjects and participants, and - 4.
+Published during or after 1993.

+OHA excluded studies if the articles were:

+- 1. Without abstract

+- 2. Non-peer-reviewed

+- 3. Animal or in vitro studies, or

+- 4. Not available in English.

 A search of the two databases found 310 articles.
-After removing duplicate, 247 articles remained.
-Review of these titles and abstracts determined 30 articles to meet the inclusion criteria along with 11 articles from a manual search.
-Review of the full texts of these articles resulted in 30 articles that OHA reviewed.
+After removing duplicates, 247 articles remained.
+A review of these titles and abstracts determined 30 articles to meet the inclusion criteria along with 11 articles from a manual search.
+A review of the full texts of these articles resulted in 30 articles that OHA reviewed.